SmartFinancial - Consensus Indicates Potential 6.2% Upside

-SmartFinancial found using ticker (SMBK) have now 7 analysts covering the stock.
-The analyst consensus points to a rating of ‘Buy’.
-The range between the high target price and low target price is between 22 and 17.5 calculating the average target price we see 19.14.
+SmartFinancial with ticker code (SMBK) now have 7 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
+The target price ranges between 22 and 17.5 with a mean TP of 19.14.
 With the stocks previous close at 18.02 this indicates there is a potential upside of 6.2%.
-The 50 day moving average now sits at 17.49 and the 200 moving average now moves to 15.26.
-The company has a market capitalisation of $276m.
+The 50 day MA is 17.49 and the 200 day MA is 15.26.
+The market capitalisation for the company is $276m.
 Visit the company website at: http://www.smartfinancialinc.com

 SmartFinancial operates as the bank holding company for SmartBank that provides various financial services to individuals and corporate customers in Tennessee, Alabama, Florida, and Georgia.
 It accepts various deposit products, including interest bearing and non-interest bearing checking accounts, savings accounts, money market accounts, individual retirement accounts, and certificates of deposit.
 The company also provides commercial and consumer real estate loans, construction and land development, commercial and industrial, and consumer and other loans.
 In addition, it offers Internet and mobile banking services.
 As of March 31, 2020, the company operated through 35 full-service branches located in Tennessee, Alabama, and Florida; and 2 loan production offices and 2 service centers.
 SmartFinancial is headquartered in Knoxville, Tennessee.